CorrelAid/hugo-website/content/en/become-member.md

 ## Why join CorrelAid e.V.?

 CorrelAid is a **network** of data science enthusiasts who want to change the world with the help of data science.
 CorrelAid **e.V.** is a registered German non-profit association and the **legal structure** that supports the work of CorrelAid.
-Our employees Nina, Phil and Frie who make a significant part of the CorrelAid offers possible are employed by the association.
+Our employees Isabel and Frie as well as our working student Zoé who make a significant part of the CorrelAid offers possible are employed by the association.
 CorrelAid e.V. consists of about 50 members, amongst whom the board and the ethics committee are elected.

 **Important: All CorrelAid offers and activities are open to everyone, regardless of whether they are a member of the association CorrelAid e.V.** (exception: activity in the bodies of the association, currently board and ethics committee).